bonniesimon/college-graph-logseq/pages/Seminar Paper _ DP-3T.md

 	- Developers can choose the tradeoff they want while using a common framework.
 	- Working
 		- Each phone locally generates a frequently changing ephemeral identifier (EphIDs)
-		- These EphIDs are then broadcasted via Bluetooth Low Energy (BLE) ?beacons.
+		- These EphIDs are then broadcasted via Bluetooth Low Energy (BLE) beacons.
 			- BLE is a low power wireless communication technology that can be used over a short distance to enable smart devices to communicate.
 			- BLE is a relatively new technology with a focus on low energy.
 		- Other phones observe these beacons and store them with a time indication and measurements to estimate exposure.